AnduinIs/Snakemake_PS1/README.md

 ```

 * You can see some `.txt` files are generated if your final results have been successfully uploaded onto your `s3 bucket`.
-* I wish you success ba. 我祝你成功吧。 -Love from China
+* I wish you success ba.    -Love from China

 ## 3. Results
 ### Attention: